Tooth-Colored Fillings – Lacey, WA

 If you’re used to getting a clean bill of dental health when you see Dr. Peterson or Dr. Cammack for a dental checkup, then learning that you have a cavity may be disappointing news.
 However, the news is fairly routine in a dentist’s office.
 In fact, tooth decay, or dental caries, is among one of the world’s most common health problems.
 Fortunately, we can repair a cavity so that your tooth is once again strong and completely natural looking.
-At Peterson & Cammack, we use tooth-colored fillings for cavities, so there’s not a shred of evidence that you have a filling.
+At Peterson & Cammack Family & Cosmetic Dentistry, we use tooth-colored fillings in our Lacey, WA dental office to repair cavities, so there’s not a shred of evidence that you have a filling.

 Cavity Repair with Tooth-Colored Fillings

 A cavity develops when bacteria in your mouth begin to feed on the sugars in foods you eat.
 These bacteria excrete acids that can begin to dissolve tooth enamel, creating a hole called a cavity.
 We find cavities either by probing your teeth to locate soft spots, or on a digital X-ray that shows decay between your teeth.

 On the other hand, if the cavity has been around for a while, then you may occasionally feel a burst of pain, especially after you have something to eat or drink that is hot, cold or sweet.
 If this continues to happen, don’t wait until your next scheduled checkup to see the dentist Lacey trusts.
 Call our dental office, so we can examine the tooth that is bothering you.
 We’d much rather tell you, “It’s nothing to worry about” than have it be tooth decay that’s allowed to spread deeper in your tooth or to adjacent teeth.